Cloud suck: Reported incidences

 to an altitude of 9,946 m (32,600 feet).
 She lost consciousness due to hypoxia, but regained consciousness after 30 minutes to an hour, and landed still covered in ice after a three and a half hour flight.

 In the same storm, 42-year-old Chinese paraglider pilot He Zhongpin died after being sucked into the same storm system and struck by lightning at 5900 m (19,000 feet).
 His body was found the next day 15 km from his last known position prior to entering the cloud.

-In 2014 Italian paraglider Paolo Antoniazzi, 66 years old retired Army general, died after being sucked into a thunderstorm.
+In 2014 Italian paraglider Paolo Antoniazzi, a 66-year-old retired Army general, died after being sucked into a thunderstorm.